minxinping0105/archipelago-hotstuff/README.md

 ### Validate claim4

 The experiments are the same as **step1.3** and **step1.4**, but you need to generate the configuration files for your geo-distributed setting.
-Make sure that the IPs in your configurations are accessible to each other (e.g., there could be firewall issues which we met in Azure).
+Make sure that the IPs in your configurations are accessible to each other using TCP (e.g., there could be firewall issues which we met in Azure).

 ## Troubleshooting